SaschaWillems/ModernVkTriangle/README.md

 Vulkan is an explicit API, which also applies to memory management.
 As noted in the list of libraries we will be using the [Vulkan Memory Allocator (VMA)](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) to simplify this as far as possible.

 VMA provides an allocator used to allocate memory from.
-This needs to be set up for your project.
-For that we pass in pointers to some common Vulkan functions and the Vulkan instance and device we just created:
+This needs to be set up for your project once.
+For that we pass in pointers to some common Vulkan functions, our Vulkan instance and device:

 ```cpp
 VmaVulkanFunctions vkFunctions{